kirbster6/Light-and-sound-memory-game/README.md

 The following **additional** features are implemented:

-- [X] When the user makes a mistake, it plays Homer Simpson "doh" sound
+- [X] When the user makes a mistake, it plays Homer Simpson "doh" sound.
+Also forces the player to play the same pattern again until they get it or lose.

 ## Video Walkthrough (GIF)